 For dessert I was intrigued to see Norwegian Almond Krumkake Rolls on the menu (those sailors do get around).
 Krumkaker are waffles that are bent into cones whilst still hot, similar to Sicilian cannoli, and served with whipped cream as they are here or perhaps used as ice-cream cones.

 Being in possession of both part Norwegian and sweet-toothed these were hard to refuse, luckily as they were the best thing I had in the restaurant (B+).

 Margaret’s Café e Nata (Intermediate B+), Edificio Kam Loi

 Portuguese custard tarts are one of my favourite things in life and this is one of the best places in Macau to eat them.

 According to popular wisdom, Lord Stow’s bakery is the best to have them but I didn’t have time to go over the other side of the island to his place).
-Fortunately this rival establishment, opened by his ex-wife, does a mean pasteis de nata as well (B+).
+Fortunately this rival establishment, opened by his ex-wife, does a mean pastel de nata as well (B+).

-Food walk next!
+A food walk next!